canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 Let's continue with the same example from our previous post on [how to write good unit tests by reducing noise and using obvious test values]({% post_url 2020-11-02-UnitTestingTips %}).

-From our last example, we had a controller to create, update and suspend user accounts.
+From our last example, we had a controller to create, update, and suspend user accounts.
 Inside its constructor, this controller validated some email addresses from an injected configuration object.

 After we refactored our test from the last post, we ended up with this: